oliverkpan/LearnToCode/README.md

 # Learn To Code by Oliver Pan

 I created this repository to help students learn to code.
 I will be consistently updating it and providing resources whenever I can.
 I have a strong belief that anyone can code, and if you put your heart to it, and have a desire to learn, you'll be very successful in this coding journey.
 Please feel free to fork this repository and contribute!
+I won't be teaching how to code, but I will be proving solid resources and tips to help you learn how to code.

-*Last Updated February 5, 2020*
+*Last Updated February 6, 2020*

 **Why did I create this repo?**